Jay Fisher - World Class Knifemaker

 These are the main limitations of the custom knife agreement and process.
 If a client and maker can overcome the time factor, the cost, and the style, the custom knife may be the only viable way for the client to get the knife he wants to own, and for the maker to make the knife (or knives) he wants to make.

 Getting an overall scope of a maker's work and style is the key indicator here.
 I make a large variety of custom knives, from tactical combat models to working knives, from chef's sets to fine investment grade museum pieces.
 The best way to know what kind of custom knives I make is to look over this very web site and the thousands of photos I've included.
 If you like what you see, if you find yourself looking closer at particular models, styles, patterns, or materials, chances are good that I can make the custom knife you want.
-I often consider new and elaborate ideas; these make up some of the most exciting new projects for me and my sons who make collaborative works with me.
+I often consider new and elaborate ideas; these make up some of the most exciting new projects.
 Take your time; the internet and this site is free and will be here as long as I am, perhaps longer!

 Don't be too uncertain of your ideas about your custom knife project; contact the makers whose works interest you.
 I want you to get the knife you want, no matter who you commission for your project.
 Thankfully, you're on the internet, so you have more options for a custom knife than has ever existed in the history of mankind!
 Isn't that cool?

 If you do commission a custom knife from me, I thank you in advance for your patience.
 You can see on my queue how many very fine people have done so and are patiently waiting for their custom knife projects.
-With each one, whether a sole authorship piece or a collaborative work, we take great attention to detail and the highest quality process and execution to provide them with exactly the knife they ordered and often more than they expect!
+With each one, I take great attention to detail and the highest quality process and execution to provide them with exactly the knife they ordered and often more than they expect!

 Finally, if you've read this whole page, you now know more than most people alive about custom knives.
 I trust you won't be fooled by the hype, suckered into a hasty purchase, or confused about who actually makes custom knives.
 I trust you'll be able to get the knife you want, the way you want it.
 After all, a custom knife is made to order, just for you!
 Thanks for being here.